atomek88/microservices/README.txt

 eval $(docker-machine env -u) #point to localhost

 docker-compose up -d --build # update containers
+# auto reload see changes on server
+docker-compose logs -f

 # add ports on AWS to accept from new instance